dsalathe/blog/src/data/posts/024-distributed-transactions-03.md

 In practice, this often results in tightly coupled code disguised as choreography—you're just hiding the complexity, not eliminating it.
 You cannot avoid the necessary coordination entropy; fighting against it makes things worse.
 (See [my entropy article](https://dsalathe.github.io/blog/#/blog/2) if this topic interests you.)

-**Tradeoffs:**
+> [!tip]- Tradeoffs
+>

-**Pros:**
+> **Pros:**
-- Strong consistency guarantees (in theory)
+> - Strong consistency guarantees (in theory)
+>

-**Cons:**
+> **Cons:**
-- **Extraordinarily difficult to implement:**
+> - **Extraordinarily difficult to implement:**
-  - All services must track global transaction state
+>   - All services must track global transaction state
-  - But asynchronous nature tries to decouple that tracking
+>   - But asynchronous nature tries to decouple that tracking
-  - Multiple transactions can be managed concurrently, potentially out of order
+>   - Multiple transactions can be managed concurrently, potentially out of order
-  - The multiplicity and complexity of error conditions are overwhelming
+>   - The multiplicity and complexity of error conditions are overwhelming
-- **Terrible responsiveness:** Despite async communication, atomic requirements create bottlenecks
+> - **Terrible responsiveness:** Despite async communication, atomic requirements create bottlenecks

+> [!danger] Reality check
-**Reality check:** Don't implement this pattern.
+> Don't implement this pattern.
 If you think you need it, reconsider your architecture.

 ---